 |Relating to difficulties with:|

 Communication and Interaction

 |Pupils may have a delay or disorder in one or more of the following areas:

 Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class work and interaction is not always appropriate.
 May have peer relationship issues and may struggle to initiate or maintain a conversation.

-Speech / Expressive Language: May use simplified language and limited vocabulary.
+May use simplified language and limited vocabulary.
 Ideas and conversations may be difficult to follow, with the need for frequent clarification.
 Some immaturities in the speech sound system.
-Grammar and phonological awareness still fairly poor and therefore literacy can be affected.
+Grammar and phonological awareness still undeveloped and therefore literacy may be affected.

 |Cognition and learning

 |May have difficulties with the skills needed for effective learning such as :

 · Language, memory and reasoning skills